Exploring Evaporating Primordial Black Holes with Gravitational Waves

 Very light PBHs with masses $\lesssim 10^{-15}$~g evaporate through Hawking radiation~\cite{Hawking:1974sw} on time scales shorter than the age of the Universe and thus do not contribute themselves directly to the DM abundance~\cite{Page:1976df,Page:1977um}.
 Evaporating PBHs can copiously emit constituents from the whole particle spectrum, including production of particles from the Standard Model extensions and the dark sector.
 Products of evaporating PBHs have been associated with the observed matter-antimatter asymmetry, DM and dark radiation (DR)~\cite{Fujita:2014hha,Lennon:2017tqq,Morrison:2018xla,Masina:2020xhk,Masina:2020xhk,Hooper:2019gtx,Hooper:2020evu,Lunardini:2019zob,Gondolo:2020uqv,Khlopov:2008qy}.
 PBHs spanning range $\sim 10^{-5} - 10^{9}$~g, from the Planck mass to the mass relevant for Big Bang Nucleosynthesis (BBN), remain unconstrained~(see e.g.~\cite{Carr:2020gox}).

 PBHs have been often considered as non-rotating (Schwarzschild)~\cite{Chiba:2017rvs,DeLuca:2019buf,Mirbabayi:2019uph}.
 However, PBHs can be formed with significant spin (Kerr BHs)~\cite{Amendola:2017xhl,Flores:2020drq,Domenech:2021uyx, Harada:2016mhb,Kokubu:2018fxy,Cotner:2016cvr,Cotner:2019ykd,Cotner:2018vug} as well as acquire spin via accretion~\cite{DeLuca:2020bjf} or hierarchical mergers~\cite{Fishbach:2017dwv}.
 Aside mass and charge, spin constitutes a fundamental conserved BH parameter.
 BH spin affects Hawking radiation as well as the BH lifetime, with potential consequences for observations~\cite{Arbey:2019vqx,Dong:2015yjs,Kuhnel:2019zbc,Arbey:2019jmj,Bai:2019zcd,Dasgupta:2019cae,Laha:2020vhg}.
 BH rotation generally increases the emission and favors particle production with larger spin~\cite{Hawking:1974sw,Page:1976ki,Page:1977um,Taylor:1998dk}.
-Detailed numerical analyses~\cite{Arbey:2021ysg,Masina:2021zpu} show that spin-2 graviton emission is significantly enhanced in rotating evaporating BHs, which dominates the resulting copious production of DR when PBHs of $\lesssim 10^9$~g mass dominate the energy density and that will affect BBN and cosmic microwave background radiation (CMB) observations.
-Note that the emitted gravitons correspond to extremely high frequency gravitational waves (GWs), which are undetectable with current or near-future interferometer experiments~(e.g.~\cite{Dong:2015yjs}).
+As shown in Ref.~\cite{Hooper:2020evu} and confirmed by detailed numerical analyses~\cite{Arbey:2021ysg,Masina:2021zpu}, spin-2 graviton emission is significantly enhanced in rotating evaporating BHs, which dominates the resulting copious production of DR when PBHs of $\lesssim 10^9$~g mass dominate the energy density and that will affect BBN and cosmic microwave background radiation (CMB) observations.
+Note that the emitted gravitons correspond to extremely high frequency gravitational waves (GWs), which are undetectable with current or near-future interferometer experiments~(e.g.~\cite{Dong:2015yjs,BisnovatyiKogan:2004bk}).

 In this work we show that coincidence observations of DR, associated primarily with PBH Hawking radiation graviton production, as well as secondary GWs from PBH density fluctuations allow us to explore and distinguish formation mechanisms of spinning and non-spinning evaporating PBHs, opening an unprecedented window into the unconstrained $\lesssim 10^9$~g PBH mass range.